nopunintended09/nopunintended09/README.md

-Hiiiii
+Heyyy ppll
-Im a 17 year old *human being*
+Im a 17 year old ahem *human being*....

-Ive got mediocre skills in python, typescript and rust which I would like to build upon in the future.
-I am also interested in data vis using niche ML tools and got some google colab projects aswell.
+I've got some pretty mediocre skills jn Python, Typescript and Rust.
+Also into unconventional stuff like data vis using niche ML tools.
+Although I dont actively code nowadays for a few reasons, I would like to build upon more things in the future....

-Apart from just coding, I was also a professional badminton player from u11 to u17 and trained hard for years.
+Apart from just coding, I was a professional badminton player from u11 to u17 and trained hard consistently for many years particularly in GS and GD....

-I consider myself a bookworm and like to read everything and anything.
-I like *existential* novels by Kafka and a few other novelists, and like to read science fiction.
-I also like to play acoustic guitar allot.
+I also consider myself a bookworm, I like reading anything and everything, particularly *existential* novels by Kafka and a few other novelists Ive always looked up to, and science fiction aswell...

-I love watching sports, particularly badminton and rifle shooting..and some other sports.
+I watch sports very keenly and obsessively, particularly badminton and rifle shooting.
+I enjoy watching other sports aswell.. and love playing acoustic guitar aswell..

-I am also very keen to learn cinematography and liminal art in the future
+I am very interesting in learning liminal cinematography in the future....

-Also im the biggest swiftie you'd prolly ever meet :D
+*Last but not the least...* ...
+Im the biggest swiftie and foodie you'd ever meet :D

+Byee ppl...

 ~some gcolab shit -